 by Mike Ratliff

-What I was taught in my old denomination was that Christ’s birth, life, death, burial, resurrection and ascension fulfilled the Law and did away with it by establishing a new covenant.
+What I was taught growing up was that Christ’s birth, life, death, burial, resurrection and ascension fulfilled the Law and did away with it by establishing a new covenant.
 As I said earlier, this is partially true and partially false.
 Yes, Christ did come and establish a new covenant.
-Thank God!
 This covenant is a blood covenant that was “cut” with the shedding of Christ’s blood on the cross.
 Believers partake of this covenant by dying and being Born Again at salvation.

 This new covenant abolished the part of the Law dealing with ceremony and sacrifice, but it did not do away with the part of the Law that reveals God’s standard of Righteousness for it is by this Law becoming apparent to our hearts contrasted with our utter lack of righteousness that God uses to draw us into repentance and belief.
 So, in this sense, Christ did do away with that part of the Law that was completed in Him, but the Righteous Law is fulfilled in Him with the salvation of each believer, as they are saved, being born anew unto perfect Righteousness being imputed to their account.

-“Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
-For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
-Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
-For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.”
-(Matthew 5:17-20 ESV)
+17 “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill.
+18 For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished.
+19 Whoever then annuls one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven; but whoever keeps and teaches them, he shall be called great in the kingdom of heaven.

-As we look at that passage, taking our previous discussion into account, how can anyone believe that the Law has been done away with?
+As we look at that passage how can anyone believe that the Law has been done away with?
 A Gospel presentation is void of power without it.
 In fact, since the majority of churches these days believe the opposite, there are multitudes of people hearing only the good news part of the Gospel without the bad news of God’s Wrath against sin.
 Why bother getting saved if there is nothing to be saved from?
 The Gospel has been whitewashed and morphed into a sales pitch attempting to get people to join a church body or “try Jesus” so He can make their life better.

 There is something to be grateful for in this mess, however.
 That is that God saves His people, His way, in His timing.
 I was saved “in spite of” being in a church that had it backwards.
 I’m sure that I am just one of millions in the same boat.
 If this is true, and I believe it is, then why bother about having the right doctrine and methods?
 This is what I believe.
 If we come to Christ in spite of bad theology, we will start our walk by believing it came about by something we did.
 We are sure that it is all up to us.
 We believe our salvation is a reward for simply having enough faith to make a decision.
 This causes us to have a walk that is a hunt for fulfillment rather than a one in which God’s glory in all things is paramount.